-On August 3, 2019 during Silverton’s annual Homer Davenport Community Festival, The Davenport Project heads over to the Silver Falls Public Library for our next free presentation, staring at 1:30 (and repeating at 3:00), sponsored by the Silver Falls Public Library.
+On Sunday, May 28, 2023, The Davenport Project heads up to the Portland and the Friendly House for our next free presentation, staring at 9:00 am, sponsored by the Humanists of Greater Portland.
 On tap will be a lively and visually entertaining presentation, on the life and times of political cartoonist Homer C. Davenport, late of Silverton.

 In the decade of the 1890s, just before the dawn of a new century, American society was going through a transition; from horses and trains to automobiles and airplanes.
 Change was everywhere.
 Through it all, Oregon-born cartoonist Homer Davenport was there, wielding his pen to spray a steady stream of caustic caricatures onto the notables and notorious of the global political scene.